cristinaponcela/cristinaponcela.github.io/_posts/2025-10-31-Technical SEM: Targeting Users Through Google Ads, With A Twist.md

 ## What is SEM?

-SEM (Search Engine Marketing) is the practice by which one ...
+We've all heard of SEO, but what is SEM (Search Engine Marketing)?
+Think of it as the superset of SEO - while SEO focuses on optimizing your site's visibility on the search engine, it does so through organic and unpaid traffic exclusively.
+Meanwhile, SEM also encompasses paid tactics, such as PPC campaigns (pay-per-click), mainly on providers like Google Ads.

-And most importantly, the goal is not just to increase the overall traffic to your site, but to ensure this translates to user signups and, ideally, subscriptions.
+Most importantly, the goal is not just to increase the overall traffic to your site, but to ensure this translates to user signups and, ideally, subscriptions.
 To do this, marketing comes into play - the more we can personalize a user's first impression of the product to their needs and specific use-cases, the higher the chance they will come back.
 And what better aspect to leverage for this than the landing page itself.

 ## Custom Landing Pages

 As of recent, I worked on a couple of these.
-If your codebase is structured correctly, it should be quite simple to generate new, custom landing pages for different use cases.
+If your codebase is structured correctly, it should be quite simple to generate new, custom landing pages for different use cases, especially agentically.
 All you likely need to do is change the copies of the text, the images, and perhaps slightly the layout.

 My examples, for podcasting and live streaming: